Article: How we build an organization that truly makes the world a better place

 2. Where do we stand at soulbottles?

-bottom left
+Bottom left

 1) Meeting culture

-I would therefore definitely recommend that founders or team leaders take a basic training in non-violent communication.
+I would therefore definitely recommend that founders or team leaders take a basic training in Nonviolent Communication.
 In my experience, this is the fastest and most thorough path to developing the necessary skills and, more importantly, the inner attitude.

 2) Leadership culture

-For me and us, it is therefore a particularly important task to always show ourselves 100% authentically.
-Vulnerable, weak, insecure and sad, as well as strong, enthusiastic, confident and happy.
-Depending on what is really alive in me, in us at the time.
-This signals to everyone else "this is a place where I can show myself 100%".
-That doesn't mean that everyone does that straight away.
-But the longer and more consistently I do that, the higher the probability that others in the company will relax and dare to show themselves fully.
+For me and us, it's therefore particularly important to always present ourselves 100% authentically.
+Vulnerable, weak, insecure, and sad, as well as strong, enthusiastic, confident, and happy.
+It all depends on what's truly alive in me, in us, at the time.
+This signals to everyone else, "This is a place where I can present myself 100%."
+That doesn't mean everyone will do it right away.
+But the longer and more consistently I do it, the higher the likelihood that others in the company will relax and dare to show their full potential.

-"I feel pretty fragile and thin-skinned right now.
-I was just shopping in the organic store and saw how a mother treated her child.
-The little boy wanted to run away and the mother stopped him by holding him and threatening him with consequences.
+"I'm feeling pretty fragile and thin-skinned right now.
+I was just shopping at the organic store and witnessed how a mother was treating her child.
+The little boy was about to run away, and the mother stopped him by holding him back and threatening him with consequences.
 I saw the eerie coldness in her eyes.
-I heard the boy's screams and could understand so well that he wanted to run away from this ruthless and coercive world.
+I heard the boy's screams and could understand so well that he wanted to run away from this merciless and coercive world.
 But what really hit me was the helplessness and deep exhaustion that I could see behind the mother's coldness.
 I walked out of the organic store and started crying.
-I found it so sad, so tragic that mother and son both lost so much in that situation.
+I found it so sad, so tragic that both mother and son had lost so much in that situation.
 Neither of them got what they needed.
 Neither understanding, nor lightness, nor connection."

 3) Recruitment criteria

-top left
+Top left

 1) Be the Change